k8ssandra/k8ssandra-operator/docs/content/en/tasks/backup-restore/_index.md

 ## Deprecation Notice

-The `CassandraBackup` and `CassandraRestore` CRDs are deprecated in K8ssandra-operator v1.1 and will be removed in a future version of the operator.
+The `CassandraBackup` and `CassandraRestore` CRDs are removed in v1.6.0.

 ## Next steps